microsoft/coyote/docs/_learn/ref/Microsoft.Coyote.Rewriting/RewritingOptions/OutputDirectory.md

 ---
 # RewritingOptions.OutputDirectory property

 The output directory where rewritten assemblies are placed.
+If this is the same as the [`AssembliesDirectory`](AssembliesDirectory) then the rewritten assemblies will replace the original assemblies.

 ```csharp
 public string OutputDirectory { get; }